Cambridge, Massachusetts: Economy

-Manufacturing was an important part of Cambridge's economy in the late 19th and early 20th century, but educational institutions are its biggest employers today.
-Harvard and MIT together employ about 20,000.
+Manufacturing was an important part of Cambridge's economy in the late 19th and early 20th century.
+Major employers in Cambridge include the Massachusetts Institute of Technology and Harvard University which together employ over 23,000 individuals, as well as the Cambridge Innovation Center, the City of Cambridge, and biotechnology and pharmaceutical companies including Takeda Pharmaceuticals, Biogen, Novartis, Moderna, and Sanofi.
+Since the late 20th century, Kendall Square and adjacent areas have shifted from primarily industrial uses toward biotechnology, laboratory, office, and mixed-use development.
 As a cradle of technological innovation, Cambridge was home to technology firms Analog Devices, Akamai, Bolt, Beranek, and Newman (BBN Technologies) (now part of Raytheon), General Radio (later GenRad), Lotus Development Corporation (now part of IBM), Polaroid, Symbolics, and Thinking Machines.

 In 1996, Polaroid, Arthur D. Little, and Lotus were Cambridge's top employers, with over 1,000 employees, but they faded out a few years later.
 Health care and biotechnology firms such as Genzyme, Biogen Idec, bluebird bio, Millennium Pharmaceuticals, Sanofi, Pfizer and Novartis have significant presences in the city.
 Though headquartered in Switzerland, Novartis continues to expand its operations in Cambridge.
 Other major biotech and pharmaceutical firms expanding their presence in Cambridge include GlaxoSmithKline, AstraZeneca, Shire, and Pfizer.
 Most of Cambridge's biotech firms are in Kendall Square and East Cambridge, which decades ago were the city's center of manufacturing.
 Some others are in University Park at MIT, a new development in another former manufacturing area.

 None of the high technology firms that once dominated the economy was among the 25 largest employers in 2005, but by 2008 Akamai and ITA Software were.
 Google, IBM Research, Microsoft Research, and Philips Research maintain offices in Cambridge.
 In late January 2012—less than a year after acquiring Billerica-based analytic database management company, Vertica—Hewlett-Packard announced it would also be opening its first offices in Cambridge.
 Also around that time, e-commerce giants Staples and Amazon.com said they would be opening research and innovation centers in Kendall Square.
 And LabCentral provides a shared laboratory facility for approximately 25 emerging biotech companies.

 The proximity of Cambridge's universities has also made the city a center for nonprofit groups and think tanks, including the National Bureau of Economic Research, the Smithsonian Astrophysical Observatory, the Lincoln Institute of Land Policy, Cultural Survival, and Science Club for Girls.

 In September 2011, Cambridge launched its Entrepreneur Walk of Fame initiative, recognizing people who have made contributions to innovation in global business.

 In 2021, Cambridge was one of approximately 27 US cities to receive a AAA rating from each of the three major US credit rating agencies, Moody's Investors Service, Standard & Poor's and Fitch Ratings.
 2021 marked the 22nd consecutive year that Cambridge had retained this distinction.
 Cambridge's massive tax base has allowed it to keep residential taxes fairly low, and its budget is the second largest in the state despite being the fourth largest in population.